ecg-icas/icas/doc/next/_sources/campaign-status.rst.txt

 DELETED
 """""""

 The campaign has been deleted by the user and cannot be re-activated.
-Its ads are also not shown on site.
+Its linked ads are also not shown on site.

 System States